 Since our inception, we have used stock options as a fundamental component of our employee compensation packages.
 We believe that our stock option plans are an essential tool to link the long-term interests of stockholders and employees, especially executive management, and serve to motivate management to make decisions that will, in the long run, give the best returns to stockholders.
-The Financial Accounting Standards Board (FASB) has issued FAS 123(R) that requires us to record a charge to earnings for employee stock option grants and employee stock purchase plan rights for all periods from January 1, 2006.
+The Financial Accounting Standards Board (FASB) issued FAS 123(R) that requires us to record a charge to earnings for employee stock option grants and employee stock purchase plan rights for all periods from January 1, 2006.
 This standard has negatively impacted and will continue to negatively impact our earnings and may affect our ability to raise capital on acceptable terms.
-For the year ended December 31, 2006, stock-based compensation expense recognized under SFAS 123(R) was \$5.7 million, which consisted of stock-based compensation expense related to employee equity awards and employee stock purchases.
+For the first quarter ended March 30, 2007, stock-based compensation expense recognized under SFAS 123(R) was \$1.2 million, which consisted of stock-based compensation expense related to employee equity awards and employee stock purchases.